-Once you’re a mom, vacations may not be a relaxing periods of time away from home.
+Once you’re a mom, vacations may not be a relaxing period of time away from home.
 Instead, they are often more work than the normal schedule in your own house.
 When you are hobbling around on crutches AND looking ahead to a long family road trip, you might wish you had not planned the trip in the first place.
 It is true that you will have a huge obstacle to overcome due to your injury or surgery, but you can still enjoy the time away with a little extra thought and planning.
 Here are some ideas to help you make the most of your long road trip this summer…even if you DO have your best crutches in tow.

 “This is no longer a vacation.
 It’s a quest.
-A quest for fun”
+A quest for fun.”

 Clark W. Griswold – Vacation